-It is the responsibility of the CAN Executive Director and Leadership Development Committee to ensure that a nomination process takes place in a timely manner to ensure that CAN always has at least two Cochairs in place.
+It is the responsibility of the CAN Executive Director and existing Leadership Team Co-chairs to ensure that a nomination process takes place in a timely manner to ensure that CAN always has at least two Co-chairs in place.
 CAN Leaders self-nominate and are elected by the CAN Leadership Team.